tolu360/cordova-plugin-paystack/README.md

 ### << --- Fixing Build Errors [iOS]

 ****Installing this plugin directly from Cordova Registry results in Xcode using a broken `Paystack.framework`, this may be because the current publish procedure to NPM breaks symlinks [CB-6092](https://issues.apache.org/jira/browse/CB-6092).
-Please install the plugin with `$ cordova plugin add https://github.com/tolu360/Cordova-Plugin-Paystack` OR through a locally cloned copy OR replace the `Paystack.framework` file found at `~PROJECT_FOLDER/platforms/ios/PROJECT_ID/Plugins/cordova-plugin-paystack` with the clean copy you should [download and extract](https://www.dropbox.com/s/ykt5h0xjjkfwmk6/Paystack.framework.zip?dl=0) from https://www.dropbox.com/s/ykt5h0xjjkfwmk6/Paystack.framework.zip?dl=0 after installation.****
+Please install the plugin with `$ cordova plugin add https://github.com/tolu360/Cordova-Plugin-Paystack` OR through a locally cloned copy OR replace the `Paystack.framework` file found at `~PROJECT_FOLDER/platforms/ios/PROJECT_ID/Plugins/cordova-plugin-paystack` with the clean copy you should [download and extract](https://www.dropbox.com/s/rxds20w3ud4wqs2/PaystackiOS%20%283%29.zip?dl=0) from https://www.dropbox.com/s/rxds20w3ud4wqs2/PaystackiOS%20%283%29.zip?dl=0 or from their [releases page on Github](https://github.com/PaystackHQ/paystack-ios/releases/) after installation.****

+****For Android Builds, have the following on your local build environment:
+Android SDK Tools: 25+
+Android SDK Platform-tools: 25+
+Android SDK Build-tools: 25+
+SDK Platform: 25+
+Android Support Repository: 39+

 ### ------------------------------------------ >>